 How to get to Kawah Putih:

 1. From Jakarta, ride a van going to Bandung.
 Fare ranges from 60,000 – 70,000 IDR.
 Travel time is 3 - 4 hours ride.
 There are a lot of van terminals in Jakarta so you'll not find a hard time looking for it.
 Ask the locals.

-2. At Bandung, find Leuwi Panjan Terminal ride a public van to Ciwidey Terminal.
+2. At Bandung, look for Leuwi Panjan Terminal then ride a public van to Ciwidey Terminal.
 Fare is 10,000 IDR.
 Travel time is 2 - 3 hours.

 3. From Ciwidey Terminal ride a yellow van with the signage of Ciwidey – Rancabali – Situ Patengan.
 Tell the driver to drop you off at the entrance of Kawah Putih, it is just 15-20 minutes travel time.
 Fare is around 4,000 IDR.

 4. Entrance fee to Kawah Putih is 15,000 IDR for locals and 35,000 IDR for foreigners.
 You also need to pay a round trip truck service going to the site of Kawah Putih for 9,000 IDR.